 Saving + Downloading

-To download or save a JSTOR PDF, click the blue “Download PDF” button in the top right corner above the page view.
+To download or save a JSTOR PDF on a content level page, click the blue “Download PDF” button above the page view.

 A prompt to accept the Terms and Conditions of Use will pop up.
 When you click the link that says “Accept JSTOR's Terms and Conditions and proceed to PDF,” a PDF viewer will pop up.